Violating the KCBS inequality with a toy mechanism: Inside the Device

 In our thought experiment, this toy mechanism lies inside a black box, which means that the agent only has access to the data this device generates.
-Following the description of black box for contextuality analysis described in Ref.~\cite{AmaralWirings}, we can imagine that outside the black box there are buttons, one for each measurement, and that pressing a button is equivalent to performing a measurement.
-The axes (i.e., contexts) determine which buttons can be pressed at the same time, therefore only pairs of consecutive buttons can be pressed simultaneously.
-If a single button is pressed (let's say, $A_{0}$), one of the two contexts containing this measurement (see figure \ref{fig: C0C4}) will be randomly selected by the mechanism --- alternatively, we could let the agent choose the context ---, and a ``coin toss'' around the axis composing this context will be performed, which means that that an uncontrolled kick will rotate the object around this axis.
-If we are measuring, for example, $A_{0}$, at the end of the movement the detector will return $(\top|A_{0})$ in case it detects ``dark red'', and $(\bot|A_{0})$ in case it detects ``light red''; the probability of both these events is $\frac{1}{2}$, because the measurement procedure is an idealized coin toss.
+Following the description of black boxes for contextuality analysis described in Ref.~\cite{AmaralWirings}, we can imagine that the black box has buttons, one for each measurement, and that pressing a button is equivalent to performing a measurement.
+If a single button, say $A_{0}$, is pressed, one of the two detectors that are capable of detecting this color at that moment (see figure \ref{fig: C0C4}) will be randomly selected by the mechanism --- alternatively, we could let the agent choose the detector ---, and a ``coin toss'' around the axis associated with this detector will be performed, which means that an uncontrolled kick will rotate the object around it.
+At the end of the movement, the detector will return $(\top|A_{0})$ in case it detects ``dark blue'', and $(\bot|A_{0})$ in case it detects ``light blue''; the probability of both these events is $\frac{1}{2}$ because the measurement procedure is an idealized coin toss.
 The same statistics will be obtained for any single measurement.
-Similarly, if we press a pair of consecutive buttons simultaneously, i.e., if we perform a joint measurement within a context, a ``coin toss'' around the axis composing this context will be performed.
-If we measure $A_{2}$ and $A_{3}$ jointly, for instance, the detector will return $(\top, \bot|A_{2},A_{3})$ in case it detects ``dark yellow'' and ``light green'', and $(\bot, \top|A_{2},A_{3})$ in case it detects ``light yellow'' and ``dark green''; note that, thanks to a mere geometrical property of the object, these are the only possible joint outcomes for this joint measurement (see figure \ref{fig: object}), and the analogous result holds for any context.
+Similarly, if we press a pair of consecutive buttons simultaneously, i.e., if we perform a joint measurement within a context, a ``coin toss'' around the axis associated with the detector capable of detecting these colors will be performed.
+If we measure $A_{2}$ and $A_{3}$ jointly, for instance, the detector will return $(\top, \bot|A_{2},A_{3})$ in case it detects ``dark green'' and ``light purple'', and $(\bot, \top|A_{2},A_{3})$ in case it detects ``light green'' and ``dark purple''; note that, thanks to a mere geometrical property of the object, these are the only possible joint outcomes for this joint measurement (see figure \ref{fig: object}), and the analogous result holds for any context.
 Whenever we perform a joint measurement $A_{i},A_{i+1}$ in this device, the probability of obtaining $(\top,\bot|A_{i},A_{i+1})$ is half, just as the probability of obtaining $(\bot,\top|A_{i},A_{i+1})$; the probability of obtaining $(\top,\top|A_{i},A_{i+1})$ or $(\bot,\bot|A_{i},A_{i+1})$ is zero.
-Thus, if all we are able to do is to perform this context-dependent collection of measurements upon this simple classical system, the data we will obtain will be, in the limit of many trials, the famous example of contextual behaviour we named ``generalized coin toss'' (definition \ref{def: n-faced coin toss}).
+Thus, if all we are able to do is to perform this context-dependent collection of joint measurements upon this simple classical system, the data we will obtain will be, in the limit of many trials, the important example of contextual behavior we named ``generalized coin toss'' (definition \ref{def: n-faced coin toss}).
 Therefore, the data generated by this black box violates the KCBS inequality.